 Kids meals were easy to come by and cost between 6-10 Euros ($7-11).
 Typical options were sausages, fish & chips, or chicken nuggets.
 We often ordered a cheeseburger off the adult menu and had two children split it.

-Buying groceries in Ireland saved us on eating out.
+Buying groceries in Ireland saved us from eating out.
 In Kinsale, we walked to a local grocery for some frozen pizzas and cereal (ahh, the taste of home!
 Lol)!
 We made one big trip to ALDI in Killorglin and stocked up for our 4-night stay exploring the Ring of Kerry and Dingle Peninsula.
 This allowed us to pack picnic lunches each day and eat in a few nights.
-As a side note, I found the European ALDI to be way more fun than her USA counterpart and offering a lot more prepackaged refrigerated foods to enjoy!?
+As a side note, I found the European ALDI to be way more fun than her USA counterpart – it offered a lot more prepackaged refrigerated foods to enjoy!
 They also sold sponge cake (a personal fave from my time in Australia).

 Rental Car: $876